-Students can contact their assigned teachers within the POC platform using WebMail.
-Students have access to teacher phone numbers listed within POC and their YouCanBook.me accounts.
+Students can contact their assigned teachers within the Pearson Online Classroom platform using WebMail or the phone numbers listed.
 All inquiries to Teaching Services from customer staff or administration should be routed through the assigned District Success Partner.

 Teacher Calendar